GemCopeland/personal-website/src/posts/2021-01-23-community-is-a-garden.md

 It explores how artists and communities can work together towards climate justice.
 It has a few interviews and case studies, accompanied by a few prompts and reflective exercises centred around building collaborative relationships and spaces for dialogue.

 I really liked the list of practices at the end, particularly *Ambiguity*:
 > Moments of disorientation create space for unpredictable discovery.
 How can you challenge existing narratives, leave questions unanswered, and introduce new lines of inquiry?
-Through open-ended practice, how can you create conditions that scaffold com- munal discovery?
+Through open-ended practice, how can you create conditions that scaffold communal discovery?
 How can you begin with questions rather than answers?

 It references a few of my favourite writers, adrienne maree brown and Donna Haraway, and has prompted me to finally read [Braiding Sweetgrass](https://en.wikipedia.org/wiki/Braiding_Sweetgrass), which I've wanted to do for a while.